Biogas generation by anaerobic digestion from prickly pear cactus (Opuntia ficus-indica) and nejayot

 Author Biographies

-• Villapudua-Rivera L.F., Facultad de Ciencias Químico Biológicas-Universidad Autónoma de Sinaloa
+• Villapudua-Rivera L.F., Facultad de Ciencias Químico Biológicas-UAS

 Student of the Faculty of Chemical Biological Sciences

-• MC.
-Sandoval-Rojas I., Universidad Michoacana de San Nicolás de Hidalgo
+• Sandoval-Rojas I., Universidad Michoacana de San Nicolás de Hidalgo

 Student of the Doctorate Program in Sciences of the Division of Graduate Studies of the FIQ of the UMSNH.

-• Dra.
-Chávez-Parga M. C., Facultad de Ingeniería Química - Universidad Michoacana de San Nicolás de Hidalgo
+• Chávez-Parga M. C., Facultad de Ingeniería Química - Universidad Michoacana de San Nicolás de Hidalgo

 Ma. del Carmen Chávez Parga is a full-time Research Professor in the Division of Graduate Studies of the Faculty of Chemical Engineering of the Universidad Michoacana de San Nicolás de Hidalgo, in Morelia, Michoacán.
 She belongs to the Conahcty National System of Researchers.
 Dr. Chávez Parga has more than 20 years of research experience in the area of bioprocesses and has collaborated on process engineering and biotechnology projects.
 She obtained his Degree in Chemical Engineering from the Autonomous University of Zacatecas, Mexico and the degree of Master's and Doctor of Science in Chemical Engineering from the Division of Graduate Studies in Chemical Engineering of the Tecnológico Nacional de México Campus Celaya, Guanajuato, Mexico.
 Her main areas of interest are anaerobic and aerobic processes, to obtain products of interest and production of secondary metabolites.